Pulitzer Prize-winning journalist Ray Jenkins dies at 89

 Ray Jenkins was part of the reporting team at Georgia's Columbus Ledger that won the 1955 Pulitzer Prize in public service journalism for covering corruption in nearby Phenix City, Alabama.

-He served as an editor of the Montgomery Advertiser and the Alabama Journal and covered Southern politics and the civil rights movement before working in Carter's administration from 1979-81.
+He served as an editor of the Montgomery Advertiser and the Alabama Journal and covered Southern politics and the civil rights movement before joining Carter's administration in 1979.

 Jenkins retired after being the editorial page editor of The Evening Sun in Baltimore from 1981 to 1991.